giantswarm/releases/kvm/v12.3.0/README.md

 **Note for Solution Engineers:**

-Please ensure cluster is on [KVM 12.1.x](https://github.com/giantswarm/releases/tree/master/kvm/v12.1.0) platform release first before upgrading to 12.2.0+
+Before upgrading, please ensure cluster is on [KVM 12.1.x](https://github.com/giantswarm/releases/tree/master/kvm/v12.1.0) platform release first.

 Please use [Upgrading tenant clusters to Helm 3](https://intranet.giantswarm.io/docs/dev-and-releng/helm/helm3-tenant-cluster-upgrade/) as a guide on the upgrade process for the checks and monitoring steps.